Disability Services in Higher Education

 |Initiation of services||In high school, school personnel are responsible for identifying areas of disability or challenge, and providing accommodations accordingly.||In college, a student must inform the office of disability support services that he or she has a disability, provide the appropriate documentation and request accommodations before accommodations or supports can be initiated.
 Responsibility for initiating services lies with the student, and accommodations must be renewed each semester.|

 These changes can be surprising and difficult to adjust to, particularly during a time of transition.
-We encourage students to contact the Director of Disability Support Services at email@example.com or 503-517-7921 if you have any questions or concerns about these requirements.
+We encourage students to contact the Director of Disability Support Services at firstname.lastname@example.org with questions or concerns about these requirements.